deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 > </details>

-> Table 1 compares the performance of MotionCLR against other state-of-the-art methods on the HumanML3D dataset, using metrics such as R-Precision, FID, and MM-Dist.
+> Table 1 compares the performance of MotionCLR with other state-of-the-art methods on the HumanML3D dataset using various metrics such as R-Precision, FID, and MM-Dist.

 {{< table-caption >}}